Arthur Sales

-Arthur de Oliveira Sales (born 3 July, 2002) is a Brazilian professional footballer who plays as a forward for Bahia, on loan from Belgian club Lommel.
+Arthur de Oliveira Sales (born 3 July 2002) is a Brazilian professional footballer who plays as a forward for the South African club Mamelodi Sundowns.

 Club career

+Earlier career

 On 31 August 2021, Sales joined Belgian First Division B side Lommel on a five-year deal.
 In July 2022, he joined Primeira Liga side Paços de Ferreira on a season-long loan deal.

 On 9 March 2023, Arthur Sales returned to his home country after being loaned to Bahia until the end of the year.

+Mamelodi Sundowns

+Sales joined Premier Soccer League side Mamelodi Sundowns in July 2024, for a reported club record transfer fee of €3.2 million.